NoriSte/reactjsday-2019-testing-course/book/course-description.md

 Being able to test components and web-apps developed with React is an increasingly important requirement for a front-end developer.
 There are tools and libraries that simplify the testing process but the learning curve can seem daunting.

-- "What’s the way should I start to test my web apps?"
+> "What’s the right way to start testing my web applications?"

-- "It’s not clear to me what I have to test (and what not) and how to test it ..."
+> "It’s unclear what I'm supposed to test (and what not) and how to do it"

-- "My current tests fail all the time and don't help me preventing new bugs ..."
+> "My current tests fail all the time and don't help me preventing new bugs"

+Does this sound familiar?

-The course aims to provide basic information, principles and some experience-based advice, to **enter the world of testing methodologies**.
-Testing your own web apps is much easier and more profitable than you might think.
-This course serves to overcome the initial obstacles and to understand how to take an **immediate advantage from the tests**, not only in the medium and long term.
+This course aims to provide basic information, principles and experience-based advices, to **enter the world of testing methodologies**.

+Testing your own web applications is much easier and more profitable than you might think.
+Even if some advances concepts and benefits may only become evident in the medium to long run this course serves the purpose to overcome the initial obstacles and understand how to take actions and leverage the benefits of testing **immediatetely** .

 During the day, we will see all the useful tests for a web-app developed with React, dealing with the typical cases we encounter on a daily basis.
 During this course we will teach you:

 - The basics and advantages of the main testing techniques applied to React
 - How to test your React components productively
 - The best practices to follow to write useful and lasting tests